 That made for a super fun presentation, don’t you think?
 I also think it would be lovely on Di’s banana cake, some shortbread cookies or drizzle the heated up leftovers over some homemade ice cream!

-What’s the first thing you’re going to try this icing on?
+What’s the first thing you’re going to try this chocolate sweetened condensed milk icing on?

 If you are a frosting fanatic like me, check out my Frosting 101.
 It goes through the different types of frosting and links to all sorts of delicious recipes!